 The co-op program is an important part of the school-to-work transition.
 For seniors, the co-op experience may begin in September.
 If seniors meet the vocational, academic, attendance, and behavioral requirements, they are allowed to work full-time (minimum of 30 hours per week) during their two-week shop cycle.
 They may continue to work throughout the school year, as long as the employer is satisfied with their work.
 Job site visits by Old Colony staff and student evaluations by employers are used to monitor the program.

-Old Colony offers training in twelve vocational areas, all of which participate in cooperative education.
+Old Colony offers training in thirteen vocational areas, all of which participate in cooperative education.
 Old Colony draws students from a wide geographic area.
 As a result, the school has entered into various cooperative education agreements with employers from as far as Hyannis to Brockton to Fall River.

 The cooperative education program …